szweibel/workshops/newest_python.md

 # Chapter 4: Structuring Data with Lists
 So far, each variable has held just one piece of information—one number or one string.
 But what if you want to work with a collection of items, like all the books on your reading list or a series of measurements from an experiment?
 For that, we use a **list**.

 A list is an ordered, mutable (meaning changeable) collection of items.
-You can think of it as a numbered sequence of boxes, where each box can hold a different value.
+You can think of it as a numbered sequence of boxes, or a single shelf where you can place items in a specific order.
 Lists are defined with square brackets `[]`, with the items inside separated by commas.

 ```pycon
 >>> # A list of strings